GDWoody/Pixel-Controllers/bbb_16/README.md

 Customised Pixel Controller based on Scott Hanson's BBB 16v2 SMD controller [https://github.com/computergeek1507/PB_16](https://github.com/computergeek1507/PB_16/blob/master/BBB_16_SMD/README.md).
 The board is largely the same as Scott's but with a few modifications.

-# Modifications.
+# Modifications

-The BBB 16v2 SMD Controller requires a 5v DC power source only!
+* The BBB 16v2 SMD Controller requires a 5v DC only!
 Connecting any other size power source will damage the board.

-There are no power outputs for pixels, only pixel data and ground connections.
+* There are no power outputs for pixels, only pixel data and ground connections.

-A RTC DS3231 AT24C32 can be connected to the board, either top mount or under mount.
+* A RTC DS3231 AT24C32 can be connected to the board, either top mount or under mount.

 ![Image of BBB16